TheGag96/unique-egg-graphics/README.md

 ## How It Works

-We basically shove a bunch of new stuff into `a/1/1/5` (`demo/egg/data/egg_data.narc` in Platinum) and change some code to load it!
+We basically shove a bunch of new stuff into `a/1/1/5` (`demo/egg/data/egg_data.narc` in HeartGold) and change some code to load it!

 The new subfiles that are added to the NARC: